Q3ucXftMpuG1/Disboard-AutoBumpTool-selfbot/README.md

 This code is strictly educational.

 I am not liable for any accounts that get moderated by Discord due to the use of this selfbot.

+# READ THIS !!!!

+This is an updated version of https://github.com/shroomjaks/Disboard-Auto-Bump-Selfbot, i am updating the code with new features inside it.